Legitamine/metanthropes/README.md

 ### Latest Changes

-These are the latest changes for the Official Metanthropes RPG System for FoundryVTT
+These are the latest changes for the Official Metanthropes RPG System for Foundry VTT
-#### 0.0.01 - 0.1.01
+#### 0.0.01 - 0.1.48
 - Initial Commit
 - Metanthropes System Characteristics & Stats
+- Metanthropes Levels of Success/Failure and Roll checks